Overview

 The installed position of the left-hand camera assembly is obtained as follows.

-2. Rotate assembly by CAM_DIVERGENCE around z-axis to "look more left".
+around z-axis to "look more left". - Rotate assembly by

 Thus, the rotation corresponding to divergence is around an axis normal to the plane including the optical axes of both cameras, both before and after the rotation, and the upright vector of the two cameras are parallel when installed.
 Accordingly, a vertical (before lens distortion) line in the left camera image is vertical (before lens distortion) also in the right camera image.